numical/ubibot/packages/ubibot-test/README.md

 Trickier, bots may be (or at least appear to be) less deterministic - offering several versions of an answer to a specific question.
 This library will attempt to offer testing mechanisms for such cases.

+## notes
+* When this library is used, it has explicit [side effects](./lib/sideEffects.js) designed to help testing and debugging.